 CCG destroys physical/hard copy documents by employing a standard level-three cross-cut paper shredder.

-CCG destroys online data as appropriate from Dropbox.com and ExchangeMyMail.com, by deleting the relevant files from both the cloud platform and relevant local devices, and then the hard drive space is overwritten and redeployed using Apple’s Secure Empty Trash protocol.
-Deleted files and folders are automatically removed from the cloud-based backup server in due course per Carbonite.com policy, no later than 30 days from original deletion.
+CCG destroys online data as appropriate from Dropbox.com, ExchangeMyMail.com, and G-Suite by deleting the relevant files from both the cloud platform and relevant local devices, and then the hard drive space is overwritten and redeployed using Apple’s Secure Empty Trash protocol.
+Deleted files and folders are automatically removed from the cloud-based backup server in due course per iDrive.com policy.

 All CCG devices are wiped clean and restored to factory settings before disposal or redeployment, to ensure no data is retained.

 CCG may, from time to time, unless otherwise restricted, incorporate findings or observations from client engagements in presentations or speeches.
 In such cases, all data or graphics are stripped of identifying characteristics to render it untraceable to the source.
-In the event CCG desires to attribute findings or observations to a specific client, CCG will secure specific permission in written or electronic format in advance.
+In the event CCG desires to attribute findings or observations to a specific client, CCG will secure specific permission in advance.

 CCG may, from time to time, unless otherwise restricted, include client organization names in a general client roster, without reference to the nature or scope of work.
 Inclusion in such a lists does not imply endorsement or recommendation of CCG services.